mishanguyen/PP1/README.md

 # Welcome to Pizza & Pasta #1!

-This is a project for COP 4530 Data Structures.
+### This is a project for COP 4530 Data Structures.
 The program implements a Queue using templated circularly linked list.

+Project files:

 classCustomer.h contains class definition for a node of the list